pzeidler89/MUSEpack/docs/source/MUSEreduce.rst

    :proptype execute: bool
    :options execute: false, true, default=true

-   :property sky_reject: The sigma clipping parameters for the intermediate to do the Gaussian fit to each sky emission line: `high sigma clipping limit` (:obj:`float`),
+   :property sky_reject: The sigma clipping parameters for the Gaussian fit to each sky emission line: `high sigma clipping limit` (:obj:`float`),
                          `low sigma clipping limit` (:obj:`float`), `number of iterations` (:obj:`int`).
 For a more detailed description we refer to the
                          `MUSE data reduction pipeline`_ manual.
    :proptype sky_reject: string